 - 1. Open the parameter pages for the pad that is experiencing aliasing. - 2.
-Touch ADSR to select that page. - 3.
-At the top of the screen, to the right of the Exclusive grouping option, is the interpolation algorithm option, which is set to Normal by default.
-Touch this to display the options menu.
-Touch High Q to select the High Quality algorithm.
+Touch Conf to select that page. - 3.
+Scroll down to the Interp parameter, which is set to Normal by default.
+Turn a bottom knob to select the HighQ algorithm.

 - ► The High Quality setting uses more processing power.
 This means you may encounter drop outs or crackling sooner when this option is selected.
-See Processor Management Tips below to learn techniques to avoid drop outs and crackling. - ➤ This option only applies when playing sample, multi-sample and granular pads chromatically.
+See Processor Management Tips below to learn techniques to avoid drop outs and crackling. - ► This option is only helpful when playing sample and multi-sample pads chromatically.
 If you are not playing the pad chromatically, it's best to leave it set to Normal.